 The other day, I was grocery shopping at the Whole Foods in Hadley.
-I was just minding my own business piling 20 sumo oranges into a cart for my girlfriend’s stepdad (who goes through like three a day) when this random lady in a mauve tracksuit who was bagging Cara Caras next to me (who also happened to be the only person in the store I saw not wearing a mask and who I’d bet $100 is a certifiable “crunchy mom”) looked over and said, in a quite judgemental tone, “No offense, but that’s a lot of oranges.”
+I was just minding my own business piling 20 sumo oranges into a cart for my partner’s stepdad (who goes through like three a day) when this random lady in a mauve tracksuit who was bagging Cara Caras next to me (who also happened to be the only person in the store I saw not wearing a mask and who I’d bet $100 is a certifiable “crunchy mom”) looked over and said, in a quite judgemental tone, “No offense, but that’s a lot of oranges.”
 I was so taken aback — not only because a total stranger thought that I cared for her input, but also because she thought her comment about the number of oranges I was buying was something that necessitated being preceded by “no offense” — that I didn’t say anything at all.
 We stood there making painfully awkward eye contact until she turned away and walked towards the tomatoes.

 If you preface a statement with “no offense,” it only confirms that it’s offensive, or at least that you think it’s offensive.
 I’m not sure why the Whole Foods Crunchy Mom thought her comment to me could be offensive — maybe there’s a social norm about oranges that I’ve been stupidly unaware of for the past 18 years of my life — but I certainly don’t think that buying a lot of oranges is something a person should be ashamed of.
 A lot of oranges is just a lot of oranges.
 And they’re high in vitamin C, fiber, water, and antioxidants.
 It’s not like I was buying 20 12-inch cakes, and if I was, well, that’s my business.